OpenStack VXLAN

 Troubleshooting

-VNI exhaustion Expand vni_ranges in ml2_conf.ini
+• VNI exhaustion: Increase vni_ranges in ml2_conf.ini and restart neutron-server.